Perioral Dermatitis - NIMO SKIN

 • Helps lighten dark spots from acne-damaged skin

-4. If, on the other hand, you have normal to dry skin, it is recommended that you choose the kit that includes Grums Hydra Calm Cream.
+4. If you have normal to dry skin, it is recommended that you choose the package that includes the Grums Hydra Calm Cream.
 This cream is made with concentrated hydrating ingredients, along with extract from recycled coffee grounds, which helps with protective antioxidants, caffeine, and vitamin B3.
-The cream is perfect for both dry and sensitive skin, contributing to increasing the skin's moisture level and supporting the skin barrier.
+The cream is perfect for both dry and sensitive skin, as it helps increase the skin’s moisture level and supports the skin barrier.

 Scientific illustration of skin layers and Demodex inflammation in perioral dermatitis